The Pulse

 During the COVID-19 pandemic, many Americans struggled financially.
 In response, various financial aid programs sprang up to provide financial relief for low-income families, especially in the form of stimulus checks.
 In California, the City of Trees started a pilot program called the Sacramento Family First Economic Support (FFESP), which provided financial aid to 200 randomly selected families to lower economic inequality.

 The program’s mission was to bestow continuous assistance to meet basic needs like food, housing, and childcare, which are needs that have become progressively hard for many US families to afford.
-The Sacramento FFESP is an economic support strategy that gained momentum during the COVID-19 pandemic with stimulus checks and now wants to continue assisting low-income families, focusing on child welfare this time.
-The Sacramento FFESP will provide direct financial support to families supporting young children while preventing foster care placements.
+The FFESP is an economic support strategy that gained momentum during the COVID-19 pandemic with stimulus checks and now wants to continue assisting low-income families, focusing on child welfare this time.
+The FFESP will provide direct financial support to families supporting young children while preventing foster care placements.

 These families will qualify for the pilot program

 As with any financial support program, only those who qualify will benefit from the financial support.
-The Sacramento FFESP will provide monthly assistance to the following applicants:
+The FFESP will provide monthly assistance to the following applicants:

 • Legal guardians of children aged 0 to 5